-Deep earthy browns, oranges and reds.
+Deep earthy browns, oranges, and reds.
 Strong bold letters celebrating both history and culture.
 Elegance and beauty displayed in the gold detailing.
 Tradition.
 Pride.
-After 30 years of being a closed culture under Franco, it is of no surprise that their labels express both their deep roots to their past, as well as their desire to reach out towards the future.
+After 30 years of being a closed culture under Franco, it is of no surprise that Spanish wine labels express both a deep connection to their past, as well as a desire to reach towards the future.

 Generally, the labels are intended to convey information about the contents within the bottle; however, the majority of the jargon on the bottle has little to do with what you will actually be drinking – tending to confuse the average wine-buyer more than helping them.
 Additionally, in the age of marketing and information overload, it is far too easy to get swept up in the image, losing sight of the wine itself.
 Therefore, let’s us join hands and start at the ground level.

 “Reading Between the Lines” by W.R.
 Tish, describes two basic types of wine labels: geographic and varietal based.
 Geographic is a characteristic of Old World (European) countries, whereas, New World varietals encompass all of the remaining wine producing countries such as Australia, Chili or Iceland.
 Although both labels include the producer, vintage, and region of origin, the New World labels will also include the grape varietal.

 Quality: The type of grape maturation.

 Region: The location where the grapes were grown.

 Varietal: The grape used to make the wine.